CREATING SEDUCTIVE PERFORMANCE

 Early on, American cars had a big influence on him.
 “I recognised the design in them, almost the exaggeration of design.
-They were definitely more expressive, and in my mind, America was extremely glamorous… The ’65 Buick Riviera was my favorite.
+They were definitely more expressive, and in my mind, America was extremely glamorous… The ’65 Buick Riviera was my favourite.
 And it didn’t come from seeing the cars – it came from not being able to see them.”

 Ian studied at the Glasgow School of Art before taking a Masters in Vehicle Design at the Royal College of Art in London.
 His talents had already been noted by Ford and for 12 years he was involved in designing some of the company’s best-loved cars before joining TWR, where he took on high-profile projects for the likes of Aston Martin (the DB7, Vanquish and DB9), Ford Puma, Volvo C70 and Nissan R390.

 Then, in 1999, Ian got the call he’d been waiting for all his life: the chance to be Director of Design for Jaguar.

 His understanding of, and respect for, the brand’s creators is clear in the cars he and his team have created.
 “We know how intently our predecessors pushed the boundaries of design and technology.
 Jaguar has always been a forward thinking company and that philosophy informs the work we do to this day.”